Homosexuality in Sri Lanka: History

-The concept of homosexuality was widely known in the prevailing Hindu culture by the time the Buddha founded his philosophies.
+The concept of homosexuality was widely known in the prevailing Hindu culture by the time Buddhism was founded.
 The monastic discipline explicitly contained homosexual sex alongside a variety of prohibitions against heterosexual sex, and it also explicitly stated that these rules were to only be applied to monks and not the lay people.
-It is notable that masturbation is not considered a serious offense by the order.
+It is notable that homosexual masturbation is not considered a punishable offense by the order.